mjspriggs/overview/glossary/glossary.md

 The collected raw data to support an assessment for auditing purposes.

-### experimental offering
+### experimental product
-{: #x9774278}
+{: #x10127361}

-An offering that {{site.data.keyword.IBM_notm}} makes available solely for evaluation and testing purposes, and might be unstable or not compatible with previous versions.
-An experimental offering can be discontinued with short notice.
-There are no warranties, SLAs or support provided, and experimental offerings are not intended for production use.
+A product that IBM makes available solely for evaluation and testing purposes, and might be unstable or not compatible with previous versions.
+An experimental product can be discontinued with short notice.
+There are no warranties, SLAs or support provided, and experimental products are not intended for production use.

 ### explainability
 {: #x9758663}

 The ability of human users to trace, audit, and understand predictions that are made in applications that use AI systems.

 ## F
 {: #glossf}